Stuart Bleakley (Shandon Park) Winner 2014

 b) The Championship Trophy (presented by Lahinch Golf Club) will be awarded to the Winner.
 The Winner will also receive a medal and prizes will be awarded to the runner-up, the defeated semi-finalists and defeated quarter finalists.

-c) The Championship Trophy will be held until the commencement of the Championship in the following year by the club from which the Winner shall will have entered but in the event of the Winner being a member of the Irish Artisan Golfers’ Association the Trophy will be held by the club to which his Section is attached or in the event of the Winner being entered from a country outside Ireland the Trophy will be held by Lahinch Golf Club.
+c) The Championship Trophy will be held until the commencement of the Championship in the following year by the club from which the Winner shall have entered but in the event of the Winner being a member of the Irish Artisan Golfers’ Association the Trophy will be held by the club to which his Section is attached or in the event of the Winner being entered from a country outside Ireland the Trophy will be held by Lahinch Golf Club.

 a) Competitors are requested to register at the Host Club – Lahinch - immediately on arrival.